fl-hub/ledstrip_wled_guide/README.md

   <p align="center">Closed case</p>
 </ol>

-<p>You will need to remove the ESP32 from the board and procede with the WLED installation.</p>
+<p>You have to remove the ESP32 from the board and procede with the WLED installation.</p>
 <p><b>Note:</b> When connecting the LEDs, make attention to the arrows printed on the strip.
 It tells you the direction of the data.</p>

 <!-- Installation -->
 <h4 id="wled">How to install WLED</h4>
 Remove the ESP32 from the board and plug your ESP32 to your computer via USB.
 If you are on <b>Windows</b> you will have to install the right drivers for your ESP microcontroller.
-Refer to this page to download them and by searching for your model: <a target="_blank" href="https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html">Espressif Website ESP32></a>
+Refer to this page to download them: <a target="_blank" href="https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/establish-serial-connection.html">Espressif Website ESP32></a>
 If you are on <bold>Linux</bold> or <b>MacOS</b> the VCP drivers are usually installed.
 You can install WLED by opening the wled install page on a chromium browser and following the steps indicated: <a target="_blank" href="https://install.wled.me/">Install.WLED</a>
 Note: You will need to know which COM port is your ESP32.
 If you do not know, follow the steps on the Espressif website above.

-Once you went through all the steps, you can control your ESP32 device via the address it defined on the browser.
+Once you went through all the steps, you can control your ESP32 device via the defined address on the browser.

-You can also download the wled app and control it from your phone.
+You can also download the WLED app and control it from your phone.

 <!-- Configs -->
 <h4 id="config">Configurations</h4>